christianhoward/django-polls/README.md

 # Django Polls Tutorial

-A polls app built using the Django Framework
+A polls app built using the Django Framework.

 ## Project Description
 This blog was built following the Django documentation [tutorial](https://docs.djangoproject.com/en/1.10/intro/tutorial01/) as a secondary introduction to the Django framework.